Arima Onsen Travel Guide: Top Things to Do & See

 Public Bathhouse: Kin no Yu (金の湯)

-Each gender has a separate onsen pool, with Ichi no Yu (一の湯) being the male onsen pool and Ni no Yu (二の湯) as the female pool.
-But unfortunately, like most of the public bathhouses in Japan, there is no private onsen pool you can rent out.
-Instead, there is a free foot spa and a drinking hot spring fountain that you can utilize when the bathhouse is opened.
+Each gender has a separate onsen pool: Ichi no Yu (一の湯) for men and Ni no Yu (二の湯) for women.
+Unfortunately, like most public bathhouses in Japan, there is no private onsen pool you can rent.
+Instead, there is a free foot spa and a hot spring fountain for drinking that you can use when the bathhouse is open.

 For more information, refer to our Kin no Yu article!